 Born in the Andalusian city Lorca, José-Luis Munuera attended the School of Fine Arts in Granada.
-He made his debut with 'No Hay Domingos en el Infierno' at the Spanish publisher Lunáticos in 1995, but subsequently focused on French publishers.
-At the festival of Angoulême he met Joann Sfar with whom he began a collaboration on series like 'Les Potamoks' (Delcourt, 1996-97) and 'Merlin' (Delcourt, 1999-).
-Munuera was additionally working for Bayard Presse, illustrating 'Sam Trot' in J'Aime Lire.
+He made his debut with 'No Hay Domingos en el Infierno' for the Spanish publisher Lunáticos in 1995, but subsequently focused on working for French publishers like Delcourt and Dargaud.
+At the Angoulême Comics Festival he met Joann Sfar with whom he began a collaboration on series like 'Les Potamoks' (1996-97) and 'Merlin' (1999-2001), series published by Delcourt.
+Munuera was additionally working for Bayard Presse, illustrating the 'Sam Trot' feature in J'Aime Lire.

-In 1999 he teamed up with scriptwriter Jean-David Morvan and created 'Sir Pyle S. Culape' in Lanfeust Mag.
-Morvan also took over the scriptwriting of 'Merlin' in 2002.
-In 2000, Munuera made a comic adaptation of the Dreamworks film 'The Road to Eldorado' for Dargaud in 2000.
-Also with Morvan, he created 'Nävis' in cooperation with Philippe Buchet, telling the youth of the principal character from 'Sillage' (Delcourt).
-Between 2004 and 2006, Munuera and Morvan created three new albums for the classic series 'Spirou et Fantasio' in succession of Tome and Janry.
+Munuera worked with scriptwriter Jean-David Morvan for the first time in 1999, when they created 'Sir Pyle S. Culape' for Lanfeust Mag by Soleil Productions.
+Morvan also took over the scriptwriting of 'Merlin' for two more books in 2002 and 2003.
+Also with Morvan and in cooperation with Philippe Buchet, he created 'Nävis' (Delcourt, 2003-2009), a series that told the youth of the principal character from 'Sillage'.
+Between 2004 and 2006, Munuera and Morvan created three new albums for the classic Dupuis series 'Spirou et Fantasio' in succession of Tome and Janry.